bpschmitt/offsite-k8s-workshop/05. POMI/README.md

 _(It may take 30 seconds due to the polling interval - be patient and run the query a few times if you don't see anything returned immediately)_

 ```
-FROM Metric select uniques(metricName) where instrumentation.name = 'nri-prometheus' and clusterName = 'minikube-lab' and metricName like 'python%' since 2 minutes ago
+FROM Metric select uniques(metricName) where instrumentation.name = 'nri-prometheus' and clusterName = 'minikube-workshop' and metricName like 'python%' since 2 minutes ago
 ```
 ![Moar metrics](https://p191.p3.n0.cdn.getcloudapp.com/items/7KuAq6qZ/0ac47e14-a90b-4d4b-b6d0-0a321d15b519.jpg?v=68192dbc4f559d64744d1c1d0988be26
 )